mostafa272/Simple-Nested-Menu/README.md

 **How to use this plugin**:

- After activitation of the plugin:
+ After activation of the plugin:

  **Step#1)** Go to menu management section (in admin panel) and create your menu.
 Remember the name of menu.